 Come ready for your next eye exam at Avery Ranch Eye Care

 With routine eye exams being proven to provide early detection of eye diseases and disorders of the visual system, we strongly encourage everyone, regardless of age, to receive a comprehensive eye examination once a year.
-Without yearly eye exams even infants, toddlers, and children can go undiagnosed with vision related issues that may effect their daily activities, performance in school, or sporting activities.
-During your eye exam at Avery Ranch Eye Care, our optometrist verifies your prescription for eyeglasses and contact lenses, and examines your eyes for any eye diseases and disorders of the entire visual system.
+Without yearly eye exams even infants, toddlers, and children can go undiagnosed with vision-related issues that may affect their daily activities, performance in school, or sporting activities.
+During your eye exam at Avery Ranch Eye Care, our optometrist verifies your prescription for eyeglasses and contact lenses and examines your eyes for any eye diseases and disorders of the entire visual system.
 The health of your eyes can also correlate to your overall systemic health.
 During your eye exam, our eye doctor will detect, evaluate, and inform you if there are any correlating eye issues that could be related to your overall systemic health.

 What to Expect During Your Eye Exam in Our Cedar Park Practice?